Beach: Formation

 Fine sediment transported from lower down the beach profile will compact if the receding water percolates or soaks into the beach.
 Compacted sediment is more resistant to movement by turbulent water from succeeding waves.
 Conversely, waves are destructive if the period between the wave crests is short.
 Sediment that remains in suspension when the following wave crest arrives will not be able to settle and compact and will be more susceptible to erosion by longshore currents and receding tides.
 The nature of sediments found on a beach tends to indicate the energy of the waves and wind in the locality.

 Constructive waves move material up the beach while destructive waves move the material down the beach.
 During seasons when destructive waves are prevalent, the shallows will carry an increased load of sediment and organic matter in suspension.
 On sandy beaches, the turbulent backwash of destructive waves removes material forming a gently sloping beach.
 On pebble and shingle beaches the swash is dissipated more quickly because the large particle size allows greater percolation, thereby reducing the power of the backwash, and the beach remains steep.
 Compacted fine sediments will form a smooth beach surface that resists wind and water erosion.

 During hot calm seasons, a crust may form on the surface of ocean beaches as the heat of the sun evaporates the water leaving the salt which crystallises around the sand particles.
 This crust forms an additional protective layer that resists wind erosion unless disturbed by animals or dissolved by the advancing tide.
 Cusps and horns form where incoming waves divide, depositing sand as horns and scouring out sand to form cusps.
 This forms the uneven face on some sand shorelines.
-White sand beaches look white because the quartz or eroded limestone in the sand reflects or scatters sunlight without absorbing other colors.
+White sand beaches look white because the quartz or eroded limestone in the sand reflects or scatters sunlight without significantly absorbing any colors.